Moaz-Waell/OCN_Java/README.md

-# OCN - Online Campus Nutrition 🍽️
+# OCN - On Cloud Nine 🍽️

 **A comprehensive campus food ordering and management system built for AAST university**